PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 B

 Below-the-line voting, except for Victoria’s Upper House, is unfairly burdensome to voters.
-See a website that makes it easier.

 Bibliography of publications relating to proportional representation, some with hyperlinks to the publication